hoangsonww/The-MovieVerse-Database/.github/README.md

 - **Interactive Database**: Rate movies, write reviews, and read opinions from other users.
 - **Movie Watch Lists**: Create and manage watch lists for different genres, time periods, or preferences.
 The watchlists are saved to your account for easy access on any device.
 - **Movie Matching**: Discover movies that align with your preferences and ratings.
+- **Live Translation**: Translate movie information, reviews, and discussions into multiple languages for a global audience.

 **Navigating The MovieVerse:**
 - **MovieBot Chat**: Engage with our chatbot, MovieBot, for additional information about the application.